 For promising matches, use Request Info on any result to prepare a supplier inquiry based on your application requirements.

-Pressure Selector converts application requirements — such as ATEX/IECEx approval, NACE MR0175 compliance, SIL rating, pressure range, output signal, wetted materials and process connection — into a structured shortlist of matching pressure transmitters and sensors.
+Pressure Selector converts your application requirements — such as ATEX/IECEx approval, NACE MR0175 compliance, SIL capability, pressure range, output signal, wetted materials and process connection — into a structured shortlist of matching pressure transmitters and sensors across established manufacturers.

-Coverage includes selected pressure transmitters for oil and gas applications from manufacturers such as Yokogawa, ScanSense, Ashcroft, Wika, Althen, TE Connectivity and others.
-Availability of NACE compliance, SIL rating, specific ATEX variants and material certificates depends on the selected series and device configuration.
+Results are ranked by technical fit and link to manufacturer specifications for further verification.
+Coverage includes pressure transmitters for oil and gas applications from manufacturers including Yokogawa, ScanSense, Ashcroft, Wika, Althen, TE Connectivity and others.
+Availability of NACE compliance, SIL capability, specific ATEX variants and material certificates depends on the selected series and device configuration.